Skip to content

 Head-to-Head Comparison

-I tested all four major harnesses with the same tasks.
-Here’s what I found:
+I tested all four major harnesses with the same tasks back in early 2026.
+Here’s the comparison, updated for the current state of each tool:

 OpenCode’s approach to context management is fundamentally different: